-Once inline editing is enabled, Record Rules can be added to specific grid columns by editing the column properties:
+Once inline editing is enabled, record rules can be added to specific grid columns by editing the column properties:

-Along with Email Rules, you can also select to copy Record Rules as well by choosing the "copy" icon located to the left of the trashcan icon.
+Tip: Along with Email Rules, you can also select to copy Record Rules as well by choosing the "copy" icon located to the left of the trashcan icon.
 This will generate a new Record Rule below the original one, containing the same content for you to modify as needed.

 Managing Emails Using Action Links